 True love comes from capturing an understanding of the nature of God’s unilateral and unconditional love.

-The idea that “God is love” is one of the most weighty but at the same time one of the most widely misused phrases in Scripture.
+The idea that “God is love” is one of the most weighty but, at the same time, one of the most widely misused phrases in Scripture.
 People use it in a sense that strips God of righteousness and justice.
-This is an extremely dangerous idea and people believe it at their own peril.
+This is a hazardous idea, and people believe it at their own peril.

 God will not say to those who do not believe in Christ, “Oh, I will let you into my heaven because I have a soft and tender heart.”
 God cannot compromise with sin because He cannot compromise His own absolute righteousness.

 God is love, but love is not God.
 The thought that love is God is a lie of the Devil.
 The Devil would love to distort the very nature of God.
 God is more than love; He is truth, justice, longsuffering, and has many other attributes.
 God’s love does not revoke His truth.
 God will never fellowship with anyone who has not been forgiven through the blood of Christ.
 His perfect righteousness makes fellowship with any other kind of righteousness mutually exclusive.

 God’s love is an attribute of His essence; it is more than a characteristic of God.
 Men possess love characteristically, but only God is love essentially.
 God’s love is more than an expression of love toward us; it is His character and nature to extend unconditional love.
 Love is more than a quality of God’s being but an essence of who He is.
 God is more than loving activities; love is at His very essence.

 God’s love is not conditional; it does not depend on the worthiness of the object of His love.
 We can never earn or deserve His love.
 God loves us unconditionally because that is His very nature.
 Love is not merely an aspect of God’s character floating out on the edge of His being.